JosephNjorog/docs/content/get-started/quickstart/hello-world.md

 1. Click **Confirm merge**.
 You will receive a message that the request was successfully merged and the request was closed.
 1. Click **Delete branch**.
 Now that your pull request is merged and your changes are on `main`, you can safely delete the `readme-edits` branch.
 If you want to make more changes to your project, you can always create a new branch and repeat this process.

+## Adding a Collaborator to your project
+Here are the steps for adding a collaborator on GitHub:

+1. Navigate to your GitHub repository.

+2. Click on the "Settings" tab, located near the right side of the repository navigation bar.

+3. In the left sidebar, select "Manage access."

+4. Scroll down to the "Collaborators" section.

+5. In the "Collaborators" field, start typing the GitHub username or email of the person you want to add as a collaborator.

+6. GitHub will suggest users matching your input.
+Click on the correct user from the suggestions.

+7. Choose the appropriate role for the collaborator:
+   - **Write:** Allows pushing changes to the repository.
+   - **Maintain:** Additionally allows managing repository settings.
+   - **Admin:** Provides full administrative access.

+8. Click the "Add [username]" button to add the collaborator.

+9. The collaborator will receive an email invitation.
+Once they accept the invitation, they will have access to the repository according to the chosen role.

+That's it!
+The collaborator is now added to your GitHub repository.

 ## Next steps

 By completing this tutorial, you've learned to create a project and make a pull request on {% data variables.product.product_name %}.